-In addition, a review of publicly available information, e.g. online kitchen and bathroom retailers, reveals that numerous vendors of deep drawn stainless steel sinks offer both Australian industry's brand of sinks and the Australian importer's brand of sinks produced by Chinese exporters.
-On the basis of the Commission's analysis of the Australian market structure for deep drawn stainless steel sinks the Commission considers that Caroma does compete against the Australian industry.
+In addition, from a review of publicly available information, e.g. online kitchen and bathroom retailers, the Commission found that numerous vendors of stainless steel sinks offer both the Australian industry's brand of sinks and the Australian importer's brand of sinks (such as Caroma's) which are produced by Chinese exporters.
+On the basis of the Commission's analysis of the Australian market structure for stainless steel sinks the Commission considers that Caroma competes against the Australian industry.